AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-03-06-python-google-sheets-tutorial.md

 Since we're not going to be using the Drive API differently from the Sheets API, we don't need to create a new set of credentials; the credentials we created before authorize us to use both APIs.

-## How to Access Google Sheets from Python
+{% include linkedHeading.html heading="How to Access Google Sheets from Python" level=2 %}

 Now that we've got the setup out of the way, it's time to actually access Google Sheets from Python and write some data to a custom spreadsheet.